-The NIDH was started as a non-profit association in 2010.
+NIHD was started as a non-profit association in 2010.
 The institute provides public events, education, mentoring, research and maintains a website to connect their members.
 Members include nurses, clinicians, architects, contractors, facility managers, hospital administrators, and others.
 Partnership is offered to both academic and professional organizations.
-The NIDH visions to shape the future of healthcare environments by engaging and integrated clinical expertise into design and planning processes.
+NIHD's vision is to shape the future of healthcare environments by engaging and integrated clinical expertise into design and planning processes.

 Infection Control and Hospital Epidemiology.
 June 2013.
 34(6):615-618.
 Safety-Engineered Devices in 2012: The Critical Role of Healthcare Workers in Device Selection.
 Jagger, J and Perry, J. [PubMed]